‘How Can I Generate More Leads for My Finance Company?’

 Hours a Week Cold Calling

-James has a very committed and skilled sales team that spends over 20 hours a week each working the phones talking to people who may be interested in their offering.
+James has a very committed and skilled sales team that spends over 20 hours a week each working the phones talking to people who may be interested in their service.

 Did You Know?
 90% of cold calls end in failure, with only 5% even picking up the phone.